-- Remove the arrestor clean-out plugs located on the bottom of the muffler. - 2.
+- 1. Remove the arrestor clean-out plugs located on the bottom of the muffler. - 2.
 Shift the transmission to neutral.
 Apply the brakes.
 Start the engine. - 3.
+Purge accumulated carbon from the system by momentarily revving the engine several times.

+when the engine is revved.

-Purge accumulated carbon from the system by momentarily revving the engine several times. - 4.
-If carbon is expelled, cover or plug the exhaust outlet and rap on the pipe around the clean-out plugs while revving the engine several more times.
+If carbon is expelled, cover or plug the exhaust outlet and rap on the pipe around the clean-out plugs while revving the engine several n